-Total Immersion makes the process of learning to swim or improving your swim efficiency easier than any other approach in the world.
-If you want to learn swimming for the first time, overcome your fears of the water, be able to swim more than a few lengths of the pool without getting out of breath, swim your first mile, improve your ironman swim time or your efficiency for a marathon swim, Total Immersion caters for everyone.
+If you want to learn swimming for the first time, to overcome your fears of the water, to be able to swim more than a few lengths of the pool without getting out of breath, to improve your ironman swim time or your efficiency for a marathon swim, I can help you.

 As terrestrial mammals who spend most of their time in an upright position, swimming in a liquid in a horizontal position is completely alien to us.
-Our natural instinct when in water is to survive and keep our head above water to breathe.
+Our natural instinct when in water is to survive by moving our limbs fast and keeping our head above water to breathe.
 We tend to assume that pulling and kicking harder will make us go faster.
 In fact, moving the water around rather than moving through it, as many swimmers tend to do, creates massive amounts of drag and we end up fighting the water rather than working with it.

 At Weightless Swimming, I teach every swimmer, from non-swimmers to marathon swimmers, to be completely at ease and 'weightless' in the water.
 I address breathing in the first lesson with everyone as this is fundamental to mental and physical ease in the water.